The 5 Most Common Mazda RX-8 13B Engine Problems

 Mazda simply used a bad starter motor for these engines.
 While there was an early recall in 2006 and the motors were changed thereafter, older vehicles are still prone to this problem, albeit less commonly than the 2004-2006 models.
 Bad starter, bad ignition system = failed starter motor.

 The RX8 isn’t an easy car to maintain.
 Taking proper care of it is essential to longevity.
-While the major problems with the 13B engine are listed above, I wanted to highlight a number of other problems that the RX-8 runs into.
+While the major problems with the 13B engine are listed above, I wanted to highlight a number of other problems that I ran into on mine:

 While oil consumption in a piston engine usually isn’t a good sign, it’s completely normal on the 13B.
 Because the apex seals need to be oiled, oil naturally burns off as the engine rotates.